Opeyemi-ade/LITA_Class_Documentation/README.md

 # LITA_Class_Documentation
-This is where I documented my first project while learning Data Analysis with the Incubator Hub.
+This is where I documented my journey while learning Data Analysis with the Incubator Hub.
+Focusing on tools like Excel, (For Data Cleaning, Data Analysis, Data Visualization), SQL, (Structured Query Language for querying Data), Github, ( for Portfolio Building), and Power BI.
+I will update this repository with notes, exercises, and projects as I progress.

 ---

 Data Analysis Learning Journey

-This repository documents my journey as I learn data analysis, focusing on tools like Excel, (For Data Cleaning, Data Analysis, Data Visualization), SQL, Github, and Power BI.
-I will update this repository with notes, exercises, and projects as I progress.
+This repository documents my journey as I learn data analysis,

 ---